 - Spiaggia Arienzo, Positano—Enjoy this slightly quieter beach, taking 300 stairs down to get to it.
 Of course, there’s a beach club to enjoy with lovely sunbeds and umbrellas.

 - Arienzo Beach, Positano—Enjoy the lovely afternoon sun and nice clear water at this beach.
-You do need to climb down 300 stone steps offering incredible views.
+You to climb down 300 stone steps that offer incredible views.

 The Best Amalfi Coast Towns Are Waiting for You!